Üzgünüz, bu metin yalnızca Amerikan İngilizcesi ve Yunanca dillerinde yazılmıştır.

-The campus is located at an wooded area on a hill side between the coastal village of Karavostamo (3 km) and Arethousa (1.5 km), at an altitude of 300m.
-The road from the villages of Arethousa or Karavostamo to the guesthouse is not paved and there is no traffic.
-A breathtaking landscape combines views of the sea and the island’s mountain.
-In the sky, birds of prey fly during the day, while the Milky Way and thousands of stars appear on the clear summer nights.
+The Ikarian Center campus is located at an altitude of 300m in a wooded area on a hillside between the coastal village of Karavostamo (3 km) and Arethousa (1.5 km).
+The roads from the villages of Arethousa or Karavostamo to the guesthouse are not paved and there is no traffic.
+A breathtaking landscape surrounding the campus combines views of the sea and the rugged slopes of island’s mountain.
+In the sky, birds of prey fly during the day, while the Milky Way and thousands of stars appear on the stunningly clear summer nights.
 Hiking paths are immediately available, and several beaches fairly close by.

 Students, teachers and coordinators live at the campus together.
 Although students will have their own private space, the larger areas on campus – the patio, classrooms, and common kitchen – provide a place for teachers and students to come together for learning, for discussions, for meals, and for enjoyment.
-The afternoon/evening activities that are usually included in the course schedule, like traditional dance lessons, learning to sing Greek songs, film screenings and slide shows, create a learning environment outside the classroom and make students’ stay more productive, more interesting and more fun.
-Hiking, going out to authentic local tavernas, ‘cooking evenings’ or film screenings, occur spontaneously during our free time, according to the mood of the group.
+The scheduled afternoon/evening activities, like traditional dance lessons, learning to sing Greek songs, film screenings and slide shows, create a learning environment outside the classroom that makes the students’ stay more productive, interesting and fun.
+Additionally, spontaneous activities such as hiking, going out to authentic local tavernas, ‘cooking evenings’ or film screenings, occur during our free time according to the mood of the group.

-The courses on-campus are perfect for those wishing an experience off the beaten path, and who would enjoy a course combined with a healthy dose of nature and community, not to mention the opportunity to become acquainted with the local Ikarian culture, which may make you believe that you have stepped out of a time machine.
-From the other hand, for those who find the Greek language courses on-campus a bit “too much isolated” and the area “too rural”, we suggest our Greek language lesson in Evdilos, the little port of Northen Ikaria.
+The courses on-campus are perfect for those who wish for an experience off the beaten path.
+Here you can enjoy a course combined with a healthy dose of nature and community, not to mention the opportunity to become better acquainted with the local Ikarian culture (which may make have you believing you just stepped out of a time machine).
+On the other hand, for those who find the Greek language courses on-campus a bit “too isolated” and the area “too rural,” we suggest our Greek language lessons in Evdilos, the little port town of Northern Ikaria.

 Free on-campus accommodation

-Students has free on-campus accommodation, in a private room, if they wish so.
-An accompany person who does not participate in the courses is always welcome to stay with them, without any extra cost.
-If you are coming with another person who participates in the course and you want to share your room with him / her, there is deduction of 100€ in the total tuition each student must pay.
+Students have free on-campus accommodation in a private room if they wish.
+An accompanying guest who is not participating in the courses is always welcome to stay with them, without any extra cost.
+If you are coming with another person who participates in the course and you want to share your room with him/her, there is deduction of 100€ in the tuition for each student.

-There are two beds, a kitchenette and a private bathroom in each room.
+There are two beds, a kitchenette and an en-suite bathroom in each room.
 Each room can host 2 or a maximum of 3 people (the third in a bunk-bed).
-All rooms are located adjacent to the course venues.
+The rooms are all located adjacent to the campus’ course venues.
 The rest of the facilities and services include:

 - free access to a washing machine and